George Curtis (footballer, born 1919): Norway national team

 Curtis returned to England, but in 1972 he returned to Norway to coach the national team.
 During the Euro 72 qualifying campaign, Norway picked up only one point in six games, and in a World Cup qualifier against the Netherlands on 1 November 1972, Norway lost 9–0.
 The next year, they suffered a perhaps even more humiliating result by losing 2–1 against Luxembourg.

 Under his management, Norway played 17 international matches (of which only 3 were won) before he was sacked in June 1974.
 Again, he was replaced by Eggen.

 Rosenborg (again)

 Before the 1976 season, he was once again appointed as head coach at Rosenborg.
 After a car accident in which his Norwegian wife died, Curtis's focus shifted elsewhere and Rosenborg quickly ended up struggling to avoid relegation.
 A 0–4 defeat against Division 3 side Røros in the 2nd round of the cup sealed his fate: Curtis was released from his contract on 27 August 1976.
 Again, his successor was Nils Arne Eggen.
 His final coaching job was spent in Qatar from 1979 to 1981.

+Coaching

+Curtis's time in football also included spells coaching at Cambridge University, Hastings, Hull City and San Diego Toros.